 This program provides financial loans and career counselling for internationally trained Individuals who are looking to return to their chosen profession.

-Career Pathways is a free program designed to provide visible minority newcomer women with the essential skills needed to successfully navigate the Canadian workforce.
+Career Success is a free program designed to provide racialized newcomer women with the essential skills needed to successfully navigate the Canadian workforce.